stackbit-themes/personal-nextjs-theme/content/pages/info.md

 sections:
   - elementId: ''
     backgroundSize: full
-    title: >-
+    text: >-
-      Hey I’m a developer.
+      ## Hey I’m a developer.
 I’ve been born and raised in the world, and that’s also where I’m based.
 I’m currently a free agent, ex-this, ex-that, ex-super big name.
 When I’m not coding, writing or creating, I eat cereals.
-I have a dog, check her out @mygod.
+I have a dog, check her out [@mygod](https://www.stackbit.com/).
     media:
       type: ImageBlock
       url: /images/about.jpg